-They buzzed through in a single night and sheared off anything that even dared flash a sprig of green.
+They buzzed through the wire in a single night and sheared off anything that dared flash a sprig of green.
 Upon their exit, they left only a tangle of wire to remind me of what had been a section of fence.

 Fortunately the previous owner, intending to build a dog run, had left several rolls of chain link fencing in the shed.
 I wrapped them around the garden as extra armor.

 But the odd thing is, all my neighbors have gardens.
 I couldn’t understand it, so while visiting the guy next door, I broached the topic of rabbits.

 “How do you control them?”
 I asked